AzharShakeel/AzharShakeel/README.md

 ```
 ┄┄┄  CORE DIRECTIVE  ┄┄┄
   I don't wrap APIs and call it AI.
   I don't chase frameworks that
   won't exist next year.

   I build systems engineered
   to outlast the hype.

   Every line has a reason.
   Every architecture, a philosophy.
   What ships is production —
-  not a proof of concept
+  never a proof of concept
-  with ambition.
+  wearing ambition.
 ┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄
 ```